shlomielbaz/employee-management/README.md

 ## Build the project's
 - From EM.Data project run `update-database` migration command
-- Server Side - build the project by Visual Studio or from EM.Api project run `dotnet build` CLI command.
+- Server Side - build the project by Visual Studio or from EM.Api project run the `dotnet build` CLI command.
 - Client Side - from EM.Site run `npm install`

 ## Running the project's